Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/journey/Writer.md

 Is there a market for large works in the ADHD world?
 I believe that there is.
 Some topics are worth exploring in depth and people are willing to invest time and attention.
-But you must earn trust to maintain their attention.
+But you must earn their trust to maintain their attention.
 This requires authors to invest the effort to create content worth reading.
 It takes me about four hours to publish a four-page article with 1000 words.